ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 ## Bringing it Together

-We can take the `WeatherForecastViewer` and add some status information as the page loads using the `Alert` component.
+This demo page takes the `WeatherForecastViewer` and adds status information as the page loads using the `Alert` component.
 Again the important code is in `OnParametersSetAsync`.

-The code uses two class variables [`_message` and `_dismissible`] to control the alert box and switches the messaging and whether the alert can be dismissed during progress in `OnParametersSetAsync`.
+The code uses `_message` and `_dismissible` class variables to control the alert box and switch the messaging.
+The final completed alert is set as dismissible.

 ```csharp
 @page "/WeatherForecastWithStatus/{Id:int}"